 South Orange Performing Arts Center

 One SOPAC Way, South Orange, 973-313-2787.
-Intimate 415-seat theater presents performances by major artists in theater, dance, comedy, music, family events, school time performances and performances by the Seton Hall University Arts Council.
+Intimate 415-seat theater presents performances year round by major artists in theater, dance, comedy, music, kids 'n family events, school time performances and performances by the Seton Hall University Arts Council.
 Series include Juilliard @ SOPAC, Jazz in the Loft, Blues in the Loft, and La Cinematheque Film Club.
 Check website for upcoming music and dance events.
 See Theatre for Kids 'n Family events.

 South Orange Symphony Orchestra

 Performances at South Orange Middle School, 70 N. Ridgewood Ave., South Orange, www.southorangesymphony.com or 973-376-6349.
 Not-for-profit community orchestra, founded in 1949, presents three to four free classical concerts per year to the local community.

 Annual Family Concert, instrument petting zoo and silent auction fundraiser.
 3pm.

 Shows at Ukrainian American Cultural Center, 60 North Jefferson Rd., Whippany, firstname.lastname@example.org.
 Blues and American roots music, some rock, folk and country.
 Ages 13-17 $5, 12 and under free.